Springtime Trout are Biting in Nature’s Mountain Playground

 Knapp Creek, a tributary of the Greenbrier River, has its beginnings on Allegheny Mountain near Frost.
 The creek makes its way through Minnehaha Springs, Huntersville and joins the Greenbrier River near Marlinton.
 The WVDNR typically stocks Knapp Creek between Minnehaha Springs and Marlinton once in January, twice in February, weekly March through May and twice in October.
 This stocked portion of the creek runs parallel to WV Rt.
 39 with easy access made by several pull off spots along the road’s shoulder.
 Long tracts of riffles and still pools provide ample opportunities to tease out a strike from a brook, brown, or rainbow trout.

 As you can see, trout stocking in West Virginia is going strong and plays a vital part in giving anglers the perfect trout fishing experience.
 Why not put Pocahontas County at the heart of that experience?
-Nature's Mountain Playground provides the lakes, rivers, streams beautiful scenery and lodging options to make your trout fishing adventure one you'll never forget - click here for more details.
-With so many options available, the biggest challenge you'll face this spring may not be which favorite trout fishing lures or trout fishing flies to tie to your line, but where to wet that line.
-So, whether you're after brookies, browns, rainbows, or the unique golden trout; whether you prefer fishing rivers, lakes or mountain streams, don't worry about that leaky wader.
+Nature’s Mountain Playground provides the lakes, rivers, streams beautiful scenery and lodging options to make your trout fishing adventure one you’ll never forget – fill out our request information form.
+With so many options available, the biggest challenge you’ll face this spring may not be which favorite trout fishing lures or trout fishing flies to tie to your line, but where to wet that line.
+So, whether you’re after brookies, browns, rainbows, or the unique golden trout; whether you prefer fishing rivers, lakes or mountain streams, don’t worry about that leaky wader.
 Come on in, the water is fine in Pocahontas County.